-Ever since that day I have lost all faith in Mr. Ward.
+That was the day I had lost all faith in Mr. Ward.

-Today when I walk into his office with my quill at the ready, he is in the midst of editing something.
-I stop in the doorway, unsure, but he waves me in without lifting his eyes.
+Today when I walk into his office with my quill at the ready, he’s in the midst of editing something.
+I stop in the doorway, unsure, but he waves me in without lifting his head.
 Mr. Ward is in his late fifties I would say, with a long horse-like face and badly parted hair.
-The way he is currently reading the parchment looks very affected and I stand uncomfortably as he finishes his work.
+The way he is currently reading the parchment looks very affected, with a finger tucked under his chin.
+I stand uncomfortably.

-Owls periodically swoop in and out of the office, nearly colliding with one another, dropping parcels and letters onto a second wooden desk.
-(I’m not sure why we haven’t taken a page from The Ministry’s book and moved on to paper airplanes, but I’ve learned not to question the decisions made here.)
-The papers magically sort themselves, a constant blur of dozens of little envelopes.
+Owls periodically swoop in and out, nearly colliding with one another, dropping parcels and letters onto a second wooden desk.
+(I’m not sure why we haven’t taken a page from The Ministry’s book and moved on to paper airplanes, but I’ve learned not to question anything.)
+The papers magically sort themselves, a constant blur of envelopes.

 My eyes wander around the office.
-An enormous window overlooks the streets of Diagon Alley where passers-by shuffle about their daily business.
+An enormous window overlooks the streets of Diagon Alley where people go about their daily business.
 Mounted to the walls are countless journalism awards, honourary degrees, and other recognitions.
 In fact there are so many that Mr. Ward has charmed them to shift around so that they may all be seen.
-This has always been a surprise to me, as I consider Mr. Ward to be completely incompetent.
-Yet my eyes land on a photograph in which he is shaking hands with the Minister of Magic, Kingsley Shacklebolt.
-Keep writing! is scrawled in the bottom corner, though as I study it closer the penmanship actually looks a lot like Mr. Ward’s.
+Apparently what he lacks in common sense and social graces, he makes up for in writing.
+My eyes land on a photograph of him shaking hands with the Minister of Magic.
+Keep writing! is scrawled in the bottom corner, though when I look closer the penmanship actually looks a lot like Mr. Ward’s.

-My face is flushed with excitement.
 The Female Goblin Coalition rally!
-Finally, Witch Weekly is going to run more stories than celebrity scandals and best- and worst-dressed.
-Something of actual substance.
+Witch Weekly is going to run a story with actual substance.
 And they want me to help.
 Me!
-I can finally prove that I’m good for more than a cappuccino!
+I can finally prove that I’m good for more than pulling owls from fireplaces!

 Mr. Ward folds his hands on his desk and leans forward.
 I can smell his coffee breath.
 I don’t care.
-Whatever assignment this is, having a hand in covering this protest is a life-changing opportunity.
+Having a hand in covering this protest is going to be a life-changing opportunity.

 “Edith,” he says.
 This time I don’t even mind the use of my full name.
 He pauses.
 Slight dramatic exhale.
 “We need you.”